atlasphp/Atlas.Orm/README.md

 - A _RowFilter_ acts as a validator and sanitizer on _Row_ data for inserts and updates.

-The upper _Mapper_ layer is a Data Mapper implementation **for the persistence model**.
+The upper _Mapper_ layer is a [data mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) implementation **for the persistence model**.
 As such, Atlas uses the term "record" to indicate that its objects are *not* domain entities.
-Note that this is a *passive* record, not an active record; you do not add behaviors to it.
+Note that this is a *passive* record, not an [active record](http://martinfowler.com/eaaCatalog/activeRecord.html); you do not add behaviors to it, and it is disconnected from the database.

 - A _Record_ combines a single _Row_ object with its related _Record_ and _RecordSet_ objects.